How to Report a Scylla Problem¶

 If Scylla restarts for some reason and there is no core dump file, the OS system deamon needs to be modified.

-Note: You will need a spare disk space which is larger than Scylla RAM.
+You will need spare disk space larger than that of Scylla’s RAM.

 scylla/coredump directory is empty even after you changed the custom configuration file, it might be that Automatic Bug Reporting Tool (ABRT) is running and all core dumps are pipelined directly to it.